 For a family inspired arts experience, this is a can’t miss program!
 Catch classics like Charlotte’s Web, The Three Little Pigs or Rudolph the Red Nosed Reindeer in a family friendly environment.
 Check the website for dates and times.
 Advance purchase is recommended for these very popular performances!

-The 2017-2018 season of Music for the Very Young features Music from Around the World.
-This is fantastic setting to introduce your child to the world of music and engage their minds.
-It is designed for 3-5 year olds, visit their website for dates & tickets.
+Music for the Very Young features Music from Around the World.
+This is a fantastic setting to introduce your child to the world of music and engage their minds.
+It is designed for 3-5-year-olds, visit their website for dates & tickets.

 Did you know The Alliance has designed a professional performance for infants thru 5 year olds?
 The Theatre for the Very Young is a perfect way to introduce your young child to live theater in a space that’s created with them in mind.
 The Alliance also has the Jungle Room; an indoor play area for infants and young toddlers that is free to enjoy!